 Dr. Wafik Wahba [ThM, Princeton; PhD, Northwestern University] is Associate Professor of Global Christianity at Tyndale Seminary in Toronto, Canada.
 Dr. Wahba taught Theology, Global Christianity, Cultural Contextualization and Islam in the USA, Middle East, Africa, South East Asia and South America.
 An ordained minister of word and sacraments in the Presbyterian Church USA, Dr. Wahba pastored Churches in Chicago, IL and Toronto, Canada.
 Dr. Wahba wrote several books and articles including his contributions to "The Future of Reformed Theology" [Eerdmans, 1999], "Repentance in Christian Theology," [Liturgical Press, 2006].
 He is currently writing a book under the title, “Christianity and Islam: Global Perspectives.”
 Dr. Wahba co-led the unit on “Theological Education for Mission” at the 2004 Forum of Lausanne Committee in Pattaya, Thailand and he is one of the authors of “Effective Theological Education for World Evangelization,” Lausanne Occasional Paper No. 57, (May 2005).
 He is also an active participant in the Evangelical-Muslim dialogue.
 Dr. Wahba serves on the Board of Directors for several International Christian organizations.
 Dr. Wahba presents on Christian TV programs: “Light for all Nations”, and “Let there be Light” broadcasts weekly in Europe, North Africa and the Middle East on LIFE satellite channel, with over 250,000 weekly viewers.

-Carmen Yeung was born in Hong Kong and moved to Canada with her family when she was five years old.
+Carmen Wong was born in Hong Kong and moved to Canada with her family when she was five years old.
 Having spent most of her life in Toronto, she considers Toronto to be her hometown.
 She graduated from University of Toronto (Hon.
 BSc.) and Trinity Western University / ACTS Seminary (MLE).
-She recently came back from serving in South Asia, with SIL International.
-She has served in various inner city ministries in Toronto: short-term missions, prison ministry, sandwich runs, homeless shelters and soup kitchens.
+After graduation, she served in South Asia, with SIL International.
+She has served in various inner city ministries in Toronto: short-term missions, prison ministry, sandwich runs, homeless shelters and youth ministry.
 Reaching out to easily forgotten peoples has been her life focus.
-Carmen is the new administrative assistant at TIM Centre and looks forward to the expansion of God's kingdom, through this ministry.
+Carmen is the administrative assistant at TIM Centre and looks forward to the expansion of God's kingdom, through this ministry.